James Michael Tyler: Personal life

 In 1995, Tyler married Barbara Chadsey.
 The couple separated in 2003, and in 2014, he filed for divorce, citing irreconcilable differences.
-He later married Jennifer Carno in 2017.
+He married Jennifer Carno in 2017.

 Death

 Tyler was diagnosed with prostate cancer in 2018, but did not publicly disclose his illness until June 2021, shortly after the release of Friends: The Reunion.
 The cancer metastasized to his spine, leading him to use a wheelchair.
-He died of complications from the disease at his home in Los Angeles, California, on October 24, 2021, at the age of 59.
+He died of complications from the disease at his home in Los Angeles, California, on October 24, 2021, at age 59.